Children trained on safety awarness

 Drones in Agriculture

 One million Latin American farmers depend on rice for their diet, employment and income.
 80 percent of those are smallholders who cultivate rice manually and farm fewer than 3 hectares.
-They face many challenges: increasing the productivity of their farmland and the efficiency of agricultural inputs and ensuring the responsible use of crop protection products.
+They face many challenges, including increasing the productivity of their farmland and the efficiency of agricultural inputs while ensuring the responsible use of crop protection products.
 Could the use of drones to spray crop protection products be an innovative solution to these challenges?

 Farmers trained on application technology